sameernasir101/candy_virtual_assistant/README.md

 This is Candy, a basic virtual assistant for your PC made by Syed Muhammad Sameer Nasir.
 This program is made in Python.

 -----------------------------------------------------------------------------------------------------------------
-A complete list of
+A complete list of Commands/Functionalities:
-commands:

 0. Check Internet Connectivity
 1. Text To Speech